-Targeted encouragement is an important part of our teaching from the very beginning.
-It is very important to us to awaken musical abilities in our children.
-In addition to the regular lessons, our pupils have the opportunity to learn the recorder or to sing in the school choir.
-With public performances such as the annual Christmas concert, they enrich the cultural life in our environment.
-School events strengthen the sense of unity and the joy of music.
-Our specialist teachers in art and sport also motivate the children and encourage their talents, which they can then demonstrate at exhibitions or sporting competitions.
+Targeted encouragement is an important part of our teaching from the onset.
+It is very important to us to discover and promote musical abilities in our children.
+In addition to regular lessons, our pupils have the opportunity to learn the recorder or to sing in the school choir.
+With public performances such as the annual Christmas concert, the choir enriches the cultural life.
+School events strengthen a sense of unity and the joy of music.
+Our specialist teachers in art and sports motivate the children and encourage them to explore their talents, which they can then demonstrate at exhibitions or sporting competitions.

-With an all-day offer, kindergarten and primary school make an important contribution to social education.
+With an all-day care offering, kindergarten and primary school make an important contribution to the social development of our students.

-In addition to fixed times in the morning and afternoon, we offer additional activities for school and kindergarten children on four days.
+In addition to fixed times in the morning and afternoon, we offer additional activities for school and kindergarten children on all five afternoons of the week.
 These are based on the interests of the children and the age structure within the group.

 The school canteen provides a healthy and balanced lunch, which is prepared on site.
 Afterwards, there is a fixed programme for primary school pupils with homework supervision, lessons or targeted leisure activities.
 Some of the afternoon activities take place in French.
 The afternoon activities in the kindergarten, with a varied pedagogical focus, take place in both French and German.

-Two further childcare phases before classes start in the morning and in the evening complement the kindergarten and primary school offer.
+We offer before and after school daycare services for kindergarten and primary school children.
 This early and late care model (Garderie) is also available to children of the International School of Toulouse.
 It thus offers the pupils of the Eurocampus another opportunity for intercultural encounters.

 Traditionally, there are no classes on Wednesday afternoons in France.
-This leaves time for our “Wednesday School”, where children between the ages of 6 and 11 playfully learn German under the motto “Envie de parler l’Allemand?”.
+However, we offer a Wednesday afternoon daycare service called AMELI (Activité du mercredi ludique et interculturelle ).
+In addition, we offer a “Wednesday School”, where children between the ages of 6 and 11 playfully learn German under the motto “Envie de parler l’Allemand?”.
 Advanced learners can deepen their knowledge in a separate course.

-Digitalisation has significantly changed all aspects of our daily lives over the last decades.
-Therefore, the German School Toulouse has taken up the challenge to include digital learning and the development of the necessary competences in its portfolio.
-How can digitalisation help us to better teach our students?
+Digitalisation has significantly changed all aspects of our daily lives over the last decade; a process that was even further accelerated by the COVID-19 pandemic.
+Therefore, the German School Toulouse includes digital learning and the development of digital skills in its portfolio.
+Our guiding questions: how can digitalisation help us to better teach our students?
 How do our students learn to use digital media responsibly and navigate the media landscape safely?

-What does this mean in concrete terms?
+What does this mean precisely?
 We incorporate digital media early and playfully into the learning process and, for example, use digital boards in class for illustration and collaboration.
 In addition, we offer to familiarise ourselves with topics such as programming, robotics and 3D printing.
-You’d have to be a pupil once again…
+One might want to be a pupil once again…

-Through regular educational projects with our local French and English partner schools, the Lycée International Victor Hugo, the École Primaire Lucie Aubrac and the International School of Toulouse, our pupils learn very early on to approach people from other countries and to communicate successfully with them through direct encounter and personal exchange.
+Through regular educational projects with our local French and English partner schools, the Lycée International Victor Hugo, the École Primaire Lucie Aubrac and the International School of Toulouse, our pupils learn intrinsically to approach people from other countries and to communicate successfully with them through direct interaction and personal exchange.

 A unique project is our trilingual art and music classes in grades 6 and 7 and trilingual geography classes in grades 8 and 9.
 The children are taught in mixed groups with their French and English peers from the Lycée International Victor Hugo, each in the native language of the German, English and French teacher.

-Our parents are an important element in the vibrant school life at the DST.
-They get involved with different tasks at different levels.
+Our parents play an important role in the vibrant school life at the DST.
+They are involved with different tasks at different levels.

 We are a state-recognised German school abroad, financed by school fees and subsidies from the Federal Republic of Germany.
 The school is run by an association under French law, the Deutsche Schulverein Toulouse (DSVT).
 It is this association that makes a German school in Toulouse possible in the first place.